Showing posts with label Thoughts & Faith. Show all posts

 They judged us since we left him alone.

-We waited so long for words unsaid,
+We waited long for words unsaid,

 a hint of sorrow, a past to mend.